-What are the most important questions you should ask prospective adoptive parents?
+What are the most important adoption questions to ask adoptive parents?

 When choosing an adoptive family, no question is off-limits.
-Now is not the time to be shy or to worry about offending anyone.
-Sure, you may be interested in an adoptive couples’ hobbies or favorite sports teams, but there are other important things that need to be covered.
-Feel free to be nosy and ask questions about things that really matter.
+When getting to know waiting adoptive families, don't be shy or worry about offending them by asking personal questions.
+Sure, you may be interested in an adoptive couples’ hobbies or favorite sports teams, but there are other, more important topics that you also need to cover.

 Background – Demographics

 - What is your ethnicity?

 - What level of education do you have?

 - Where do you live?
 Is this somewhere you plan to live for years to come?

 - Are you financially stable?
 Do you have any savings (though you probably don’t need to ask how much =)).

 - What are your feelings about private school v. public school v. home school?

 - What will homework routines look like in your home?
 What role will you play, if any?